 The court of appeals has explained that “[t]o determine whether a new scenario is sufficiently analogous to previously established law to warn an official that his/her conduct is unconstitutional, we ‘inquir[e] into the general legal principles governing analogous factual situations ... and ... determin[e] whether the official should have related this established law to the instant situation.’ ’ ”” Burns v.
 PA Dep’t of Corrections, 642 F.3d 163, 177 (3d Cir.
 2011) (quoting Hicks v.
 Feeney, 770 F.2d 375, 380 (3d Cir.
 1985)).
 See, e.g., Anglemeyer v.
 Ammons, 92 F.4th 184, 192 (3d Cir.
 2024) (rejecting qualified immunity because the force used was more egregious than the force used in a prior case, and noting that the plaintiffs were plainly unarmed, substantially outnumbered, cooperative, in their own home, and not suspected of wrongdoing); Starnes v.
 Butler County Court of Common Pleas, 971 F.3d 416 (3d Cir.
 2020) (rejecting qualified immunity because prohibitions on sexual harassment and First Amendment retaliation clearly established); Peroza-Benitez v.
 Smith, 994 F.3d 157 (3d Cir.
 2021) (rejecting qualified immunity because “right of an injured, visibly unarmed suspect to be free from temporarily paralyzing force while positioned at a height that carries with it a risk of serious injury or death” is clearly established and a “robust consensus of cases . . . support the proposition that tasing a visibly unconscious person—who just fell over ten feet onto concrete—is a violation of that person's Fourth Amendment rights”) (internal quotation marks omitted); Jacobs v.
 Cumberland County, 8 F.4th 187 (3d Cir.
 2021) (rejecting qualified immunity because defendant’s conduct was “nowhere near the hazy border between excessive and acceptable force”) (internal quotation marks omitted); Clark v.
 Coupe, 55 F.4th 167, 182 (3d Cir.
-2022) (holding that “the right of a prisoner known to be seriously mentally ill to not be placed in solitary confinement for an extended period of time by prison officials who were aware of, but disregarded, the risk of lasting harm posed by such conditions” is clearly established).
+2022) (holding that “the right of a prisoner known to be seriously mentally ill to not be placed in solitary confinement for an extended period of time by prison officials who were aware of, but disregarded, the risk of lasting harm posed by such conditions” is clearly established); cf. Williams v.
+Sec’y Pennsylvania Dept of Corr., 117 F.4th 503 (3d Cir.
+2024) (relying on Clark to deny qualified immunity over a dissent that distinguished between the death row inmate Williams and Clark who had not been sentenced to death).